 Anemia is not a disease; it a symptom of either a reduction of the number of red blood cells in the bloodstream or not enough hemoglobin in each red blood cell.
 Since hemoglobin combines with and transports oxygen to the body cells for nourishment as well as collecting carbon dioxide for transport to the lungs, any condition that reduces the number of red blood cells or decreases the hemoglobin concentration also lowers the amount of oxygen getting to the rest of the body.

 Being anemic does not predispose you to postpartum hemorrhage, but it can worsen its impact.
-Anemic mothers take longer to recover postpartum, and experience more difficulties coping due to excessive tiredness and weakness.
+People who are anemic take longer to recover postpartum, and experience more difficulties coping due to excessive tiredness and weakness.
 Ideally, the aim in pregnancy should not only be to avoid anemia, but to reach optimal hemoglobin levels so that your postpartum transition is as easy as possible.

 How can anemia affect my baby?